- Blog

 Fixed hours, but irregular pay

-As we covered before, some workers on fixed-hour contracts might get overtime, commission and bonuses, some if it being ‘regular’.
+Some workers on fixed-hour contracts might get overtime, commission and bonuses, some of this being ‘regular’.

-These can present some of the most complex cases when calculating holiday pay because organisations often run into issues when defining what’s considered ‘regular’ with this type of pay.
+These can present some of the most complex cases when working out how much is holiday pay because organisations often run into issues when defining what’s considered ‘regular’ with this type of pay.

 As with the other examples in this list, you’d add up that employee’s remuneration over the last 52 weeks, including any regular overtime, bonuses or commissions and divide that by 52 to work out their ‘normal’ weekly pay.